A key component of the Indianapolis Zoo's conservation mission is to

 The Zoo is a proud member of the Greater Indianapolis Chamber of Commerce's Green Business initiative.
 The Zoo scores very high among local businesses in its programming and commitment to environmentally safe and sustainable practices and operations.
 Many different items are considered to achieve this designation, including reduction of paper usage, recycling, using eco-friendly products, reducing lighting, unplugging unused appliances, rain recovery systems, water recovery systems in our water facilities, and many more. [close]

 There are lots of easy ways for you to start living a "greener" lifestyle.
 Here are a few tips and tricks to help you start making a change.

 We would like our guests to join us and Indiana Farm Bureau Insurance in improving our environment by recycling your Zoo maps when possible.
 As you exit the Zoo, simply deposit your map in the glass box and we'll take care of the rest! [close]

 Skip the Drive-Thru

 This tip is from our friends at Polar Bears International!
 Did you know for every two minutes an average vehicle idles, it burns the same amount of fuel it takes to drive one mile?
 Many people idle their cars while waiting in drive-thrus, picking up or dropping off passengers, or warming up their engines before driving.
-By not idling, you'll save fuel and reduce greenhouse gas pollution … plus you'll helps polar bears too! [close]
+By not idling, you'll save fuel and reduce greenhouse gas pollution … plus you'll help polar bears too! [close]

 Take Time to Unplug